-We are pleased to present the Canadian Adventure Camp Parent’s Guide for the Summer of 2021 - our 46th Great Summer Season!
+We are pleased to present the Canadian Adventure Camp Family Guide for the Summer of 2024 - our 50th Great Summer Season!

-The Parent's Guide contains all relevant information for your camper’s upcoming stay at CAC, in a handy printable format.
+The Family Guide contains all relevant information for your camper’s upcoming stay at CAC, in a handy printable format.

 1. First Steps

 By completing all of the mandatory Camper Forms and providing us with all of the right information, your camper is sure to have a memorable and rewarding summer at CAC.